 NFU has first meeting with new Defra Secretary

-The NFU has been first through the doors to secure a meeting with the new Defra Secretary of State Steve Reed, just 72 hours after the Prime Minister named his cabinet.
+The NFU was first through the doors to secure a meeting with the new Defra Secretary of State Steve Reed, just 72 hours after the Prime Minister named his cabinet.

 In the face-to-face meeting in Westminster, NFU President Tom Bradshaw congratulated the Secretary of State on his appointment and said he looked forward to them working together to ensure Britain has a thriving food and farming sector.